-The films available in SpeakingClinically are used exclusively for teaching and research purposes only, and fall within the GDPR exception for endeavours serving the public interest.
+The videos available in Speaking Clinically are used for teaching and research purposes and fall within the GDPR exception for endeavours serving the public interest.

-SpeakingClinically uses Amazon Web Services to host and deliver its video content.
-Refer to https://aws.amazon.com/compliance/gdpr-center/ for more information on how Amazon ensures that its AWS services are GDPR compliant.
+Speaking Clinically uses Amazon Web Services to host and deliver its video content.
+You can refer to the Amazon GDPR Centre for more information on how Amazon ensures that its services are GDPR compliant.

-It would not have been possible to create this educational resource without the goodwill and good humour of the many people who allowed their stories and images to be collected over the years.
-‘Speaking Clinically’ is dedicated to their generosity.
+It would not have been possible to create this educational resource without the good will of the many people who allowed their stories and images to be collected.
+Speaking Clinically is dedicated to their generosity.